List of England Twenty20 International cricket records: Best figures in an innings

 Bowling figures refers to the number of the wickets a bowler has taken and the number of runs conceded.

-Nigeria's Peter Aho holds the record for best figures in an innings when he took 6/5 against Sierra Leone in October 2021.
-Sam Curran took five wickets for 10 runs against Afghanistan in the 2022 T20 World Cup, the best figures for an England player.
+Sam Curran took five wickets for 10 runs against Afghanistan at the 2022 T20 World Cup, the best figures for an England player.

 Best figures in an innings – progression of record

 Best career average

 A bowler's bowling average is the total number of runs they have conceded divided by the number of wickets they have taken.

 Germany's Elam Bharathi holds the record for the best career average in T20Is with 12.56.
-Graeme Swann, with an average of 12.29, is the highest ranked English bowler.
+Graeme Swann, with an average of 16.84, is the highest ranked England bowler.

 Best career economy rate

 A bowler's economy rate is the total number of runs they have conceded divided by the number of overs they have bowled.
 Uganda's Frank Nsubuga, holds the T20I record for the best career economy rate with 4.87.
-Graeme Swann, with a rate of 6.36 runs per over conceded over his 39-match T20I career, is the highest Englishman on the list.
+Graeme Swann, with a rate of 6.36 runs per over conceded over his 39-match T20I career, is the highest England player on the list.

 Best career strike rate

 A bowler's strike rate is the total number of balls they have bowled divided by the number of wickets they have taken.
 The top bowler with the best T20I career strike rate is Sandeep Lamichhane of Nepal with a strike rate of 11.7 balls per wicket.
-Mark Wood has the lowest strike rate among English bowlers.
+Mark Wood has the lowest strike rate among England bowlers.

-Most four-wickets (& over) hauls in an innings
+Most hauls of four or more wickets in an innings

-Pakistan's Umar Gul, Shakib Al Hasan of Bangladesh and Rashid Khan have all taken four or more wickets on six occasions, the most among all international bowlers.
+Rashid Khan of Afghanistan has taken four or more wickets on nine occasions, the most among all international bowlers.
 Chris Jordan and Adil Rashid are the only two players for England to have taken four wickets more than once.

 Best economy rates in an innings

-The best economy rate in an innings, when a minimum of 12 balls are delivered by the bowler, is Sri Lankan player Nuwan Kulasekara economy of 0.00 during his spell of 0 runs for 1 wicket in 2 overs against Netherlands at Zohur Ahmed Chowdhury Stadium in the 2014 ICC World Twenty20.
-Adil Rashid holds the English for his spell of 2 runs for 4 wickets in 2 overs and 2 balls against West Indies in the 2021 T20 World Cup at Dubai.
+Adil Rashid holds the England record for his spell of 2 runs for 4 wickets in 2.2 overs against West Indies in the 2021 T20 World Cup at Dubai.

 Best strike rates in an innings

-The best strike rate in an innings, when a minimum of 4 wickets are taken by the player, is by Steve Tikolo of Kenya during his spell of 4/2 in 1.2 overs against Scotland during the 2013 ICC World Twenty20 Qualifier at ICC Academy, Dubai, UAE.
-Chris Jordan has the best strike rate among English bowlers, with a spell of 4/6 in 2 overs.
+The record for best strike rate in an innings, when a minimum of 2 wickets are taken by the player, is shared by Greece's Georgios Galanis, Japan's Benjamin Ito-Davis and the UAE's Muhammad Zuhaib, who each took two wickets in 0.2 overs for a strike rate of 1.0.
+Will Jacks, Chris Jordan, Darren Maddy and Joe Root hold the England record for best strike rate in an innings, when a minimum of 2 wickets are taken by the player, at 3.0.